OpenEvalProject/evals/manuscripts/elife-66406/v3/manuscript.md

 ## Abstract

 The type V-A Cas12a protein can process its CRISPR array, a feature useful for multiplexed gene editing and regulation.
 However, CRISPR arrays often exhibit unpredictable performance due to interference between multiple guide RNA (gRNAs).
 Here, we report that Cas12a array performance is hypersensitive to the GC content of gRNA spacers, as high-GC spacers can impair activity of the downstream gRNA.
-We analyze naturally occurring CRISPR arrays and observe that natural repeats always contain an AT-rich fragment that separates gRNAs, which we term a CRISPR separator .
-Inspired by this observation, we design short, AT-rich synthetic separators ( synSeparators ) that successfully remove the disruptive effects between gRNAs.
+We analyze naturally occurring CRISPR arrays and observe that natural repeats always contain an AT-rich fragment that separates gRNAs, which we term a CRISPR separator.
+Inspired by this observation, we design short, AT-rich synthetic separators (synSeparators) that successfully remove the disruptive effects between gRNAs.
 We further demonstrate enhanced simultaneous activation of seven endogenous genes in human cells using an array containing the synSeparator.
 These results elucidate a previously underexplored feature of natural CRISPR arrays and demonstrate how nature-inspired engineering solutions can improve multi-gene control in mammalian cells.

 ## Introduction